chRyNaN/time/README.md

 poll(period = 10.seconds) { myFlow }
 ```

-Refer to the `FlowUtils` Kotlin file in the `time-coroutines` package for more information on the functions.
+Refer to the `FlowUtils` Kotlin file in the `time-core` package for more information on the functions.

 ## Building